mappls-api/mappls-web-plugins/directions-plugin/readme.md

         - `label`: 'Restaurants' _the name  user puts to show the category.
 For Eg: "Restaurants"_

     - `page`: 1,  _// Used for pagination, Default is 1_
     - `poicallback`: to get data of alongtheroute pois.

+        If the user does not want to use the UI - PoiAlong the route , then he can use below additional paremeters to get the API response with other parameters of direction Plugin.

+        - `catCode` :'FINATM', to define the catagory for result
+        - `poicallback`: function (data)
+            { console.log(data); }

  Refer to the Code Snippet if the you need to configure the default options.